Transformers in Medical Image Analysis: A Review: Transformers in medical image applications

 In most medical image segmentation tasks, the U-shaped convolutional neural network architecture, known as Unet, has achieved tremendous success.
-However, due to the intrinsic mechanism of convolution operations, Unet is typically limited in modeling long-term dependencies.
-To overcome this limitation, researchers have made efforts in designing robust variants of Transformers combined with the Unet architecture.
-This endows the Unet with the ability of capturing contextual information in long-range dependencies.
-Besides, there are also several methods using pure Transformers for segmentation tasks.
-We will introduce them in the next part of this section.
+However, due to the use of convolution operations, Unet is also limited in modeling long-term dependencies.
+To overcome this limitation, researchers have made efforts in designing robust hybrid Transformers combined with the Unet architecture, which will be introduced in the first part.
+Besides, several methods also apply pure Transformers to the segmentation tasks, and will be introduced in the second part of this section.